data-science-infinity/data-science-infinity.github.io/_posts/2021-10-30-Time-Series-Modelling-and-Forecasting-in-R.md

 library(fBasics)
 library(fGarch)
 ```
-##### We will first importing data and remove the first column which is just numbering the rows and is not useful for us
+##### We will first importing data and remove the first column which is not useful for us

 ```r
 Premierleague_goals <- read.csv("Premierleague_goals.csv", header=FALSE, comment.char="#")[,-1]